7.1 Binary tree¶

 Tip

-It's important to note that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
-Therefore, in a binary tree, insertion and removal are usually performed through a coordinated set of operations to achieve meaningful outcomes.
+It should be noted that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
+Therefore, in a binary tree, insertion and removal are usually performed through a set of operations to achieve meaningful outcomes.

 7.1.3 Common types of binary trees¶